scottdunnflux/k4pub2list/README.md

-# K4 Publication xml to List
+# K4 Publication XML to List

 A single page app to
   - extract a user list from a standard K4 Publication XML file